-They are responsible for providing administration and custodian services for the plan.
+It is responsible for providing administration and custodian services for the plan.

 When you invest in the plan you become a client of James Brearley.
-This means that they have a number of responsibilities, including processing applications during the offer period, acting as your agent in buying the plan securities on the start date, processing any payments due during the investment term and at maturity, safekeeping the investments and any cash held within the plan, communicating with you during the term (for example, providing statements and valuations), and providing general administration support to you and your Professional Adviser throughout the life of the plan.
+This means that it has a number of responsibilities, including processing applications during the offer period, acting as your agent in buying the plan securities on the start date, processing any payments due during the investment term and at maturity, safekeeping the investments and any cash held within the plan, communicating with you during the term (for example, providing statements and valuations), and providing general administration support to you and your Professional Adviser throughout the life of the plan.

-Counterparty Bank
+Issuer and Counterparty Bank

-SG Issuer are responsible for issuing the investments which make up the plan.
+SG Issuer is responsible for issuing the investments which make up the plan.

-SG Issuer are part of Société Générale, the Counterparty Bank for the plan.
+SG Issuer is part of Société Générale, the Counterparty Bank for the plan.

-Société Générale are ultimately responsible for, and if necessary will meet, the payment obligations (including paying the potential returns of the plan and repayment of the money invested) of SG Issuer.
+Société Générale is ultimately responsible for, and if necessary will meet, the payment obligations (including paying the potential returns of the plan and repayment of the money invested) of SG Issuer.

-These investments are known as 'securities', which are a type of corporate bond, meaning that an investment in the plan is effectively like making a loan to Société Générale that they are legally obliged to repay when the plan matures (together with any return due).
+These investments are known as 'securities', which are a type of corporate bond, meaning that an investment in the plan is effectively like making a loan to Société Générale, which it is legally obliged to repay when the plan matures (together with any return due).